-The proposal is

-On the basis of the proposal, NSF made an award to the University.
+The proposal is formerly , entitled "On the basis of the proposal, NSF made an award to the University.
 The award has since closed.

-2 The proposal is

-On the basis of this proposal, NSF made an award to University.
+The proposal is formerly , entitled "On the basis of the proposal, NSF made an award to the University.
+The award has since closed.